-3.1 Business activity
+4.1.
+Business activity

-In order to carry out this study one needs to gather key figures on business activity and financial indicators.
+In order to carry out this study, one needs to gather key figures on business activity and financial indicators.
 Some of the most relevant data for business activity would be turnover, value added, net operational margin and employment.
 These provide some of the best information on success or failure.
 The relevant data are basically available from annual reports and cluster analysis made for the BMC.

-The annual reports are made by BMC itself partly on the basis of research done by Møreforskning from 2009 and Menon from 2015.
-Additionally there is cluster analysis, done almost annually since 2004.
-These were first made by Hervik, then by Møreforskning from 2009 and lately by Menon from 2015 (Hervik, 2008; Møreforskning, 2009; Menon, 2015).
+The annual reports are made by BMC itself partly based on the research done by Møreforskning (2009) and Menon (2015).
+Additionally, there is cluster analysis, done almost annually since 2004.
+These were first made by Hervik (2008), then by Møreforskning (2009) and lately by Menon (2015).

-In order to arrive at a valid sets of time series these data had to be reorganised in a persistent way, by using the latest definitions and standards for the data, basically as done by Menon (2018).
-The data series are meant to represent the entire cluster, and basically close to full datasets are compiled by around two thirds of the companies answering questionnaires.
+In order to arrive at a valid set of time series, these data had to be reorganized in a persistent way, by using the latest definitions and standards for the data, basically as done by Menon (2018).
+The data series are meant to represent the entire cluster, and basically close to full datasets are compiled by around two-thirds of the companies answering questionnaires.
 These data are supplemented by public registered data from the central national data register.
-Thus, one arrives at valid and reliable data for our purpose
+Thus, one arrives at valid and reliable data for our purpose.

-3.2.
+4.2.
 Key financial indicators

 Also, financial indicators are important for this analysis.
 Here we use total rentability, equity rentability, liquidity, equity and debt ratios, and again net operational margins.
 These are taken for the hub for this study, i.e. ship owning companies and shipyards.
-We include all companies in the BMC involved in these industries by compiling data from their financial accounts, operational and balance sheets.
+We include all companies in the BMC involved in these industries by compiling data from their financial accounts, operational, and balance sheets.

-These data are again taken from the national data register, the so-called Brønnøysundregistrene, and they contain open information on financial dispositions.
-In some cases firms went to restructuring processes during the crises, due to lack of equity, and one has to adjust for some of these structural shifts in the data by letting out obvious out layers more reflecting book keeping principles than reality.
+These data are again taken from the national data register, the so-called Brønnøysundregistrene, and they contain open information on financial dispositions2.
+In some cases, firms went to restructuring processes during the crises due to lack of equity, and one has to adjust for some of these structural shifts in the data by letting out obvious out layers more reflecting bookkeeping principles than reality.
 One also has to close the books for companies, which de facto exited from the regional cluster.

-One is also able to cross check these data with data reported on a more random basis in the cluster analyses and annual reports of the BMC.
+One is also able to cross-check these data with data reported on a more random basis in the cluster analyses and annual reports of the BMC3.
 Having done this, one arrives at valid and reliable data for financial indicators within the cluster.